Jewish Germany Part 1:

 About this talk

-This Jewish Berlin tour explores the fascinating history of Berlin's Jewish community from the early settlers to the modern times.
-Who were the first Jewish settlers in Berlin and when was the community established?
-What made the Jews of Berlin different?
-What was the Jewish Reformed movement and how did it impact the community?
+This Jewish Berlin tour explores the fascinating history of Berlin's Jewish community, from its early settlers to modern times.
+Who were the first Jewish settlers in Berlin, and when was the community established?
+What set the Jews of Berlin apart?
+What was the Jewish Reform movement, and how did it shape the community?

 An Odessa local, Olga Bokhonovskaya has spent lots of time living abroad.
 She's earned her MBA in the US and formerly has been employed in the field of international marketing in California, London Moscow.
 She switched to the tourism industry in 2011 and founded Odessa Walks tour agency back in her hometown Odessa.
 Because of the pandemic, she created live-stream virtual programs starting in 2020 that share her hometown's beauty and rich history with people from around the world.